qtfelix/thi-modpack/README.md

 into [PolyMC](https://polymc.org/) or MultiMC.
 It uses [packwiz-installer](https://github.com/packwiz/packwiz-installer) to automatically check for and install modpack updates for you every time you start the game.

-Here's a little video guide:
+Here's a little video guide (you may need to unmute it):

 https://user-images.githubusercontent.com/114816891/193424676-34ec9918-aec2-40c9-b468-f095d0023f5f.mp4